OAPI is participating in the sixth session of the Working Group on the legal development of the Lisbon system

 • News

-Significant advances for the Lisbon system
+Significant progress for the Lisbon system

 Digital training and modernization

-• An in -depth training session on recent developments in the system, intended for representatives of the Contracting Parties
+• An in-depth training session on recent developments in the system, intended for representatives of the contracting parties

-OAPI representation
+OAPI Representation

 About the Lisbon system